ConRdav/gym-buddy/README.md

     - When the user saved their newly created workout, the new row entry was inserted before the column headers.
 This was due to the incorrect use of the insert_rows() method, and in turn resulted in the returned workout dictionary being incoherent to end user.
 This was resolved by using the append_rows() method, which inserts the new data after the last row in the worksheet.

 - Input field not showing after create own workout saved
-    - When the user created their own workout and it was saved to the Google sheet they would get shown a menu of where to go next put no input field for their answer.
+    - When the user created their own workout and it was saved to the Google sheet they would get shown a menu of where to go next with no input field for their answer.
 The user would have to press enter to then load the input field.
 The issue was resolved as there was a empty parentheses on the while loop clause.
 Below images show the bug on the deployed project.
+This was resolved by removing the parentheses.

 ![Image](images/screenshots/bug.png)
 ![Image](images/screenshots/bug_2.png)